Why Wasn’t Rob Kardashian Included In His Family’s Trip To Costa Rica?

 Rob Kardashian and Blac Chyna began dating over a year ago and became engaged and pregnant months later.
 However, while babies often bring excitement to families, Kardashian’s baby news was controversial due to Blac Chyna’s ongoing feud with Kylie Jenner, Kardashian’s youngest sister.

-As fans of Keeping Up With the Kardashians may recall, Kylie Jenner began facing rumors of a romance with rapper Tyga when she was just 16-year-old, but because he was dating Blac Chyna, the mother of his son, at the time, no one thought much of the speculation.
+As fans of Keeping Up with the Kardashians may recall, Kylie Jenner began facing rumors of a romance with rapper Tyga when she was just 16 years old, but because he was dating Blac Chyna, the mother of his son, at the time, no one thought much of the speculation.
 Then, after Blac Chyna and Tyga split in August 2014, Kylie Jenner started popping up on the rapper’s Instagram page.

 Throughout the early months of their relationship, which was only confirmed after Jenner turned 18, Tyga was accused of attempting to get back with Blac Chyna but ultimately, they worked through the rumors.
 Still, Jenner’s tensions with Blac Chyna continued and when she went public with Rob Kardashian in early 2016, a family feud erupted.